Classes: Either the number of classes for classification is given (“x” indicates that there have been multiple classification tasks), or an interval range in case of continuous tasks for regression.

 AUC: (Unweighted Average) Area under (Receiver Operating Characteristic) Curve.
 This measure is chosen for detection tasks.

-CC: Correlation Coefficient.
+CC: Spearman’s Correlation Coefficient (note that this subsumes Spearman).
 This measure is used in case of continuous modelling.

 |Intelligibility of H&N Cancer Patients||2||76.8|